LuciKritZ/critica/README.md

 3. User can read reviews and like the reviews.
 4. User(critics) can give reviews on listed books.
 5. User can book mark Books for keeping records.
-6. User can become premium user by paying 100 rs.
+6. User can become premium member to avail extra features.
 7. Premium users will get monthly mails, recommending list of books.

 ## Future Scope